-During the transvaginal ultrasound, you will be able to see the fetus’ heart and hear it beat.
-This is a special moment for many expectant mothers!
+You can schedule your first ultrasound with your doctor to assess for any risks and to check the baby's heart rate.
+During the transvaginal ultrasound, you will be able to see and hear the heartbeat.
+This is a very special moment.
 A heart rate over 100 beats per minute is a good sign.
 However, a heart rate below 90 beats per minute can be worrisome and increases the risk of a miscarriage.

-Be sure to speak to your doctor about any concerns you may have regarding your fetus’ and your health.
+— Be sure to speak to your doctor about any concerns you may have regarding your baby and your health.
 Communication is vital to ensuring you have a safe, healthy pregnancy.